Search for meteorological sonde with RaspberryPi

 If this signal is strong enough, you can try decoding the coordinates:

 can be saved with the SAVE key.
-If you see WAIT with the red background, it means
+If you see WAIT with the red

 there is no valid data yet.
 For DFM probes, the probe-identifier should